Foxtrot0055/2d-fluid-sim/README.md

 # 2d-fluid-sim
-2d fludi sim made with c and raylib for learning purposes
+2d fluid sim made with c and raylib for learning purposes